juanpabloinformatica/dsa/notes/steps.md

 - I will recheck linkedlist but this time everything recursive as I tried but Testing everything.

 - Doing everything now by tdd approach, need to try new things and i think this is good for showing a good work.

 - In the linkedList try to fix the remove function put all the cases in just one function keeping in mind when u are removing the head.

 - Finally done hashmap

 - But still free everything

 - Neede to be refactored I know it will be done eventually

+- Need to refactor all the code, and remove for and whiles, only let for testing